-Think back to when you were a beginning guitar player and had no clue what was involved in becoming a good musician.
+Think back to when you were a beginning guitar player and had no clue what was involved in becoming a great musician.
 You probably knew there would be a lot to learn, but didn’t know, at that time, how much there is to be learned.
 In other words, you didn’t know what you didn’t know.
 As time went by, you gained more experience and now understand more about music than you did before.
 And this is good, very good.
 But if you are like most people, you also realized that music is an even bigger and deeper topic than you originally thought.
 The more one learns, the easier it becomes to see how much more there is to know.
 I remember entering college as a music student thinking that I knew a lot about music and was only there to fill in some gaps in my knowledge – it wasn’t an arrogant mindset, just an ignorant one.
 I found myself in awe of the abyss of musical knowledge that I didn’t even know existed up until that point.

 This became clearly evident to me in a “physics of sound / music perception” class I was in at Roosevelt University.
 The professor designed the entire semester for this class without any real plan.
 He said something like, “this is a class where you basically learn whatever you want on the topics of the physics of sound and music perception”.
 He called it “student initiated learning”.
 What this meant was, every day in class we were to ask him any question we could think of on the topic we were studying.
-In the beginning, it seemed very strange and I didn’t like the class format because I didn’t really need him to answer my questions (I could study on my own, use the text book, run experiments, use other resources, etc.).
+In the beginning, it seemed very strange and I didn’t like the class format because I didn’t really need him to answer my questions (I could study on my own, use the text book, run experiments, use musical resources, etc.).
 I felt that the class was essentially a waste of time (and a lot of money).
 What I wanted from the professor was for him to make me aware of all the things in my biggest circle.
 I wanted him to expand my awareness of all the things I was ignorant about.
 I told him, “I can research my existing questions myself, what I want from you is to help me develop new questions that are beyond my current level of understanding.
 I don’t know what I don’t know.
 Teach me what’s beyond the text book”.

 Imagine you are seeking solutions to an important problem or challenge in your life (such as becoming the musician you want to be, or making a serious career as a professional musician perhaps).
 You go to a huge library searching for solutions.
 Lets assume that somewhere in that library is a book (or set of books) that contains the answers you need.
 Now imagine that for some strange reason you don’t want to ask the librarian to help you locate the book(s) that have the solutions/answers you seek.
 How easy will it be to “get lucky” and stumble upon the right resource you need?